SHORE LINE INTERURBAN HISTORICAL SOCIETY

 Picture

-In 1931, the five largest Chicago Surface Lines routes, in terms of originating revenue passengers, were Ashland, Clark-Wentworth, Halsted, Madison and Milwaukee.
+CSL was the world's largest street railway.
+In 1931 the five largest Chicago Surface Lines routes, in terms of originating revenue passengers, were Ashland, Clark-Wentworth, Halsted, Madison and Milwaukee.
 The combined riding on these routes was greater than the total riding in many medium-sized American cities.
 CSL also had some very small routes in terms of ridership and they demonstrate the diversity of CSL’s operations.

 Picture